nanovms/ops-documentation/aws.md

 ```

 Alternatively you can pass project-id and zone with cli options.

 ```sh
 $ ops instance logs -t aws -p prod-1033 -z us-west-2 i-08815dc4b29b44294
 ```

-On Nitro based systems the serial console will only show output whne
-you are connected to it.
+On Nitro based systems the serial console will only show output when you are connected to it.

 For production use we recommend shipping your logs to
 [syslog](https://docs.ops.city/ops/klibs#syslog) or using cloudwatch.

-To utilize cloudwatch you need to specify an IAM role (Instance
-Profile), include the cloudwatch and tls klibs and specify your log
+To utilize cloudwatch you need to specify an IAM role (`CloudConfig.InstanceProfile`), include the `cloudwatch` and `tls` klibs and
-group and log stream like so:
+specify your log group and log stream like so:

 ```json
 {